 How to Raise and Train an Australian Terrier, Mrs. Milton Fox, Publisher T.F.H.
 Publications Inc., Copyright 1973.

-Australian Terrier, A Complete and Reliable Handbook, Neil Fox, Publisher T.F.H.
+Australian Terrier, A Complete and Reliable Handbook, Nell Fox, Publisher T.F.H.
 Publications, Inc.